Middle School Faculty

 Mrs. Jamie Hart began teaching at Immanuel in August of 2013.
 She is the homeroom teacher for the sixth grade class and teaches language arts to the seventh and eighth grade classes as well.
 Jamie has a passion for teaching as well as extensive experience in the classroom.

 She is an Immanuel alum with over 10 years of experience in Christian middle level education, a Masters in Teaching, and State Certification in middle level language arts, math, and social studies.
+Jamie was nominated for her creative teaching in 2019 for the Emerson Excellence in Teaching Award.

 Seventh Grade Home Room